A minimax optimal approach to high-dimensional double sparse linear regression: A fully adaptive optimal procedure

 The procedure proposed in Section \ref{analysis} relies on the unknown sparsity levels $s, s_0$, and noise level $\sigma$, which pose a challenge in practical applications.
 To address this, we adopt a data-driven approach to determine the initial threshold and the optimal stopping time of our procedure, making it more feasible for real-world settings.
+Given $s_0$, we introduce a procedure that is adaptive to the unknown $s$ and $\sigma$ in Section \ref{adaptives}.
+In Section \ref{tradeoff}, we explore the trade-off between classical IHT and group IHT with respect to different values of $s_0$.
+Finally, we propose a data-adaptive tuning approach for $s_0$ and demonstrate its optimality, rendering our method a fully adaptive procedure.